3.2

 The 7 girl hairstyles you should try

-These hairstyles, from all over the internet, were chosen specifically for their simplicity and ability to keep hair away from your daughter’s face and neck.
+Here are the best hairstyles from all over the internet.
+They were chosen specifically for their simplicity and ability to keep hair away from your daughter’s face and neck.
 They’ll also work well under a hat.

 1. Flip ponytail